 - Unless you have a square-tip knit tie, always hang while storing.
 Folding or rolling your ties and storing them in a drawer can quickly result in creases.

-- Tie your tie loosely since this might create wear and tear.
+- Tie your tie loosely since this might create Wear and tear.

 Can I Wash a Tie in the Washing Machine?

 The majority of ties should not be washed in a washing machine.
 To find out how to care for your tie, look at the care label.
 My spouse has a lot of ties, and just one of them indicates it can be cleaned in the machine.
-The remainder must be hand washed or dry cleaned.
+The remainder needs to be hand washed or dry cleaned.

 How to Clean a Tie Bottom Line